Open reading group, for now and for later.

 When the world ends we can read together, or at least hope we will.
 There will never be enough PDFs, enough links to send.

-Each room resolves around a text, selected by Taylor’s invited study–friend.
-Following a reading–out–loud of the text, and a discussion as to why it was chosen, the text is opened up for examination by the wider group of readers.
-There is no requirement to read the text beforehand, we will encounter the text together in real time and share that encounter with later visitors.
+Each room resolved around a text, selected by Taylor’s invited study–friend.
+Following a reading–out–loud of the text, each text was opened up for examination by the wider group of readers.

 Tiffany Sia is an artist, independent film producer and founder of Speculative Place.